frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 Welcome to Stage 1!
 Here, you'll engage in a series of Onshape exercises and projects designed to introduce and develop your CAD skills within an FRC context.
 Should you have any questions, feel free to ask on the Discord!

-!!!
-Note
-    If you have a prior experience using Onshape, you can likely skip the learning courses and jump straight to the 1A exercises.
-Otherwise, please do the learning courses first as they will teach you the Onshape interface and form a basic foundation for CAD skills.

 ## Learning Center Courses

 [Onshape's Learning Center](https://learn.onshape.com/) provides free learning courses and articles covering everything from document navigation and sketching to advanced surface and sheet metal modeling.
 It's a valuable resource for both novice and seasoned users alike.